 What Is Compostable Plastic?

 Compostable plastics are another subset of biodegradable plastics, but while all compostable plastics are biodegradable, not all biodegradable plastics are compostable.
-These products are generally thought by consumers to be compost at home but that is not the case — it requires industrial composting.
-Most compostable plastics are biobased and designed to break down within three to six months.
+While many consumers think they can compost these products at home, that’s not the case; they most often require industrial composting facilities to break them down.
+Most compostable plastics are biobased and designed to break down within three to six months in an industrial composting facility.

 Unfortunately, this confusion can lead to littering.
 While compostable plastics have a smaller carbon footprint, they don’t solve our throwaway culture.